Orange-OpenSource/microtune/import/Readme.md

 ## Dataset experiments

-- `config/experiment/dataset_legacy.yaml`
+- `config/experiment/dataset_legacy.yaml`, imports data used for Microtune's paper and prepare datasets
+- `config/experiment/dataset_legacyless63.yaml`, imports data `workloads_legacyless63.pickle` and prepare dataset
+- `config/experiment/dataset_simu_all.yaml`, import v15 dataset and simulated one.
+Prepare all of them for Orange internal experimentations.

 ## List of possible Dataset files to import

-Some files are private to Orange, but the one used in Microtune's paper is delivered as a release in this Git public repo.
+Some files are private to Orange, but the one used in Microtune's paper is delivered as a Release in this Git public repo.

 We describe here only the public datasets.

-- `workloads_c098_full_11.pickle`, all data
+- `workloads_c098_full_11.pickle`, all data v11 used in Microtune's paper and experiments E11.
+Source: Git Release
+- `workloads_full_15.pickle`, v15 is v11 data + additional workloads observations collected on Flexible Engine like v11.
+Source: please ask
+- `workloads_legacyless63.pickle`, v15 data while removing many workloads observations where SLA tipping point have a buffer index >= 63 (over 256MB).
+Source: please ask
+- Misc simulated data.
+Source: Orange S3, not available externally.